Advestis/transparentpath/README.md

 **The complete documentation is available at https://advestis.github.io/transparentpath/**

+**WARNING** : This package is not maintained for python 3.6 anymore.
+The latest version available for python 3.6 is 0.1.129.
+Please use python >= 3.7.

 # TransparentPath

 A class that allows one to use a path in a local file system or a gcs file system (more or less) in almost the